 Manchester Community College offers the non-English speaker a variety of courses and levels of English classes to improve language proficiency in listening, speaking, reading and writing.
-For more information on ESL classes at Manchester Community College, call Diana Hossain, professor of ESL and Spanish, at 860-512-2678.
+For more information on ESL classes, call Diana Hossain, professor of ESL and Spanish, at 860-512-2678.